Auteau-Atk/reminderApp/README.md

 2. Immedietly broke, so changed it all back.
 Fixed to in theory work with passport database
 3. Got passport working, used hugh's secret for it
 4. Worked on bonus
+5. Fixed what jay broke, call me the fucking GOAT BAAAAAAAAAAAA